-The good news is that you can help reduce the risk to your child by controlling what you feed your baby, and when.
+The good news is that you can help reduce the risk to your child by planning what allergenic foods you feed your baby, and when.
 Here is some information on breastfeeding and food allergies as well as ways to reduce the risk of food allergy in babies.

-To help reduce the risk of your baby developing food allergies:
+How to help reduce the risk of your baby developing food allergies

-- Breastfeed exclusively for the first six months.
-Learn more about the benefits of breastfeeding now.
+Breastfeed exclusively for the first six months.
+Learn more about the benefits of breastfeeding.

-- There is no need to avoid certain foods while breastfeeding.
-There is no evidence that avoiding foods such as milk, eggs, peanuts, fish, or other potential allergens helps to reduce the risk of food allergies in your baby.
+There is no need to avoid certain foods while breastfeeding as there is no evidence that avoiding foods such as milk, eggs, peanuts, fish, or other potential allergens will prevent your baby from getting allergies.
+By breastfeeding, you may help reduce the risk of food allergies in your baby.

-- If breastfeeding must be discontinued or supplemented, speak to your healthcare professional about an iron-fortified infant formula with 100% whey protein, partially hydrolyzed with clinically supported benefits.
+- If you need to stop breastfeeding or supplement breast milk, speak to your healthcare professional about an iron-fortified infant formula with 100% whey protein that is partially hydrolyzed with clinically supported benefits.